justinduplain/lumens/README.md

 ## Features/Pride Points

-- responsive, using Bootstrap and flexbox
+- responsive, using Bootstrap and CSS Flexbox
-- adds second search into the page
+- adds second search box into the page